-Sarden Designs Millinery began as a hobby.
-Sarah began making designs for her family for a family wedding and she received such high praise for her designs that she began to think about making it more than a hobby.
+Sarden Designs Millinery began with Sarah began creating Fascinators for her family to attend a wedding.
+She received such high praise for her designs that she began to experiment and think about making this new creative process into something more.

-Each design begins with Sarah’s handmade fabric, which is called Saraden Fabric.
+Each design begins with Sarah’s handmade fabric called Saraden Fabric.
 Various fibres and fibre colours are used to create a sheet of fabric.
 Once a sheet of fabric is constructed it cannot be replicated making each design exclusive.

-Sarah is often asked how she comes up with her Millinery Designs.
-They aren’t necessarily a planned out idea, if working with a client Sarah will listen to what they have in mind and work closely with them to achieve their perfect design.
+Every day is a learning curve and Sarah is not afraid to experiment with her designs and push her mediums to their limit.
+When working with a client Sarah will listen to what they have in mind and work closely with them to achieve their perfect design.

 Saraden Fabric & Emu feathering

-Again Sarah entered a design for London Hat Week 2018 called ‘Evolution’ and it was chosen from a worldwide selection to exhibit in March 2018.
-‘Evolution’ was also chosen as one of thirty designs to be exhibited at London Hat Week’s Press day on February 22nd 2018.
-You can read more about how the ‘Evolution’ design was created here.
+Again Sarah entered a design for London Hat Week 2018 called ‘Evolution’.
+It was chosen from a worldwide selection to exhibit in March 2018.
+‘Evolution’ was also chosen as one of thirty two designs to be exhibited at London Hat Week’s Press day on February 22nd 2018.
+Sarah has written a blog post about the event here.
+You can read more about how the ‘Evolution’ design was created in Sarah’s Design Blog.

-2018 is proving to be a big year for Sarah, another Saraden Designs Design will be featured at Fashion Finests AW18 during London Fashion Week.
-The design is called ‘Flourish’ and is still under construction.
+2018 is proving to be a big year for Sarah.
+Another Saraden Designs Design featured in Fashion Finests AW18 during London Fashion Week.
+The design is called ‘Flourish’ and you can read about the full design here.

 Fashion Finest AW18